Best email finder tools for sales and outreach in 2026

 Capterra rating: ★★★★☆ 4.5/5 (57 reviews)

-Skrapp.io is centered on LinkedIn-driven prospecting with a Chrome workflow and a bulk finder/verifier.
+Skrapp.io centers on LinkedIn-driven prospecting.
+It has a Chrome workflow plus a bulk finder and verifier.

-It’s popular with recruiters and SDRs who source directly from profiles.
-The UI favors quick actions: capture, verify, export.
+In addition, it is popular with recruiters and SDRs who source right from profiles.
+Meanwhile, the UI favors quick actions: capture, verify, export.

-Pricing on public pages starts around the mid-market monthly range, making it accessible for small teams.
-CSV import/export and team features simplify list building.
-For domain research, bulk tools complement the profile-first experience.
+Pricing on public pages starts in the mid-market monthly range.
+So it is accessible for small teams.
+CSV import and export plus team features simplify list building.
+For domain research, bulk tools round out the profile-first experience.

 | Feature | Why it helps |